John-R-Wallace-NOAA/Call_Rgui_with_DOS_batch_file_passing_parameters/README.md

        @echo off

-       rem First note that the '>' operator in the Windows command shell, or Unix-a-likes shells, creates a file with the echo(ed) line, rem    and '>>' appends what is echo(ed) to the next line.
+       rem First note that the '>' operator in the Windows command shell, or Unix-a-likes shells, creates a file with the echo(ed), rem    line and '>>' appends what is echo(ed) to the next line.

        rem -- Create the local initial file '.Rprofile' which Rgui.exe will run when started -- rem The listed packages below do not immediately load, but are standard in a normal Rgui startup.